Phil Madeira: Life and career

-2014 marked the release of Humming People's "City of Lost Men", produced in Norway by Madeira, leading to a long standing relationship with the band.
-Madeira's song "From This Valley" (written with and recorded by The Civil Wars) won the Grammy for Best Country Performance by a Duo in 2014.
+The year 2014 marked the release of Humming People's "City of Lost Men", produced in Norway by Madeira, leading to a long-standing relationship with the band.
+Madeira's song "From This Valley" (co-written and recorded by The Civil Wars) won the Grammy for Best Country Performance by a Duo in 2014.

-Madeira commenced work on a followup to his Mercyland project in Summer 2014; the project "Mercyland: Hymns For The Rest Of Us, Vol II" was released on Mercyland Records in 2016.
-In late 2015, Madeira finished two solo projects, "Motorcycle" and "Soul Of A Man".
+Madeira commenced work on a follow-up to his "Mercyland" project in the summer of 2014.
+"Mercyland: Hymns For The Rest Of Us, Vol II" was released on Mercyland Records in 2016.
+And in 2015, Madeira finished two solo projects, "Motorcycle" and "Soul Of A Man".

 Madeira produced Treasure of the Broken Land: The Songs of Mark Heard featuring Red Dirt Boys, Rodney Crowell, Buddy Miller, The North Mississippi Allstars, Amy Speace, Willie Sugarcapps, and others.
 It was released in 2017.

 In 2016, Madeira wrote the liner notes for John Scofield's Grammy winning "Country For Old Men".
 In 2017, Madeira produced several records for indie artists including Sammy Horner and The Sweet Sorrows, and The Mosleys.
 Madeira and the other members of The Red Dirt Boys joined Emmylou Harris again for a tour with John Mellencamp.

-Between 2016 and 2017, Madeira began writing for a project about his home state.
-This record is called "Providence" and features Madeira on piano and vocals, Chris Donohue on upright bass, and Bryan Owings on drums.
-Recorded at Nashville's Sound Emporium, the jazz/blues/Americana outing includes guest guitarists Will Kimbrough, James Hollihan, and John Scofield.
-The record was released April 6, 2018.
+In April 2018, Madeira release the album "Providence" featuring Madeira on piano and vocals, Chris Donohue on upright bass, and Bryan Owings on drums.
+Recorded at Nashville's Sound Emporium, the jazz/blues/Americana outing included guest guitarists Will Kimbrough, James Hollihan, and John Scofield.

+In 2019, Phil Madeira released the Open Heart album, along with a single "Remember Me".
+The single received critical acclaim from Rolling Stone who called the piece a poignant yet optimistic New Orleans jazz-inspired tribute to Madeira's late partner.

+Madeira appeared as a member of The Ascendants on their 2023 Kickstarter album along with Jimmy Abegg, Steve Hindalong, Matt Slocum and Ben Pearson.

+Personal life

+Madeira is the uncle of singer-songwriter, Lana Del Rey.